Red Hen Publications

 The Dementor swoops down and Kisses the scar off of Harry’s forehead and either withdraws voluntarily, or is driven off — either by Hermione & Ron, or (my preference) by a phoenix Patronus that various members of the Order have been reporting having seen at key points of the book.
 They have been entertaining the hope that Dumbledore is not dead upon the strength of it, for Albus’s Patronus had always taken the form of a phoenix.
 (But then, we have also been informed that after a period of emotional upheaval, a wizard’s Patronus can change.)

 (ETA: what, by the way happened to that thread?
 Nobody actively in play in the series, other than Tonks ever got a Patronus that changed.
-If you aren’t going to use it for anything why bring it up?)
+If you aren’t going to use the possibility for anything why bring it up?)

 Harry has collapsed from the Dementor’s proximity, Ron and Hermione close in to guard him with their lives, when Fawkes himself suddenly appears, singing his head off, which distracts Voldemort from whatever he is doing.
 (Trying to find and take charge of Pettigrew’s wand, probably.)
 Snape, seeing that the scar is now gone, turns on Voldemort and sends him through the Veil.
 Fawkes finishes his song and lands on Snape’s shoulder.